cbaggers/cepl/docs/010 - fbos.md

 Before we start making fbos we need to know a little more about attachments.

-In Jungl attachments contain something we are rendering into and some metadata on how to render into it.
+In Cepl attachments contain something we are rendering into and some metadata on how to render into it.
 Right now the only thing we put in an attachment is a texture-backed gpu-array.
 In the future we may support OpenGL's renderbuffer, but there are far fewer cases where this is useful (compared to rendering into a texture) so it has been ommited for now.

 An attachment has a certain format.
 It can be a `color`, `depth` or `stencil` attachment.